hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 *T﻿he above figure shows the imageId value obtained from the existing machine instance.*

-You can see in the below figure, I performed the deployment of a virtual machine example using Postman tool, which provides the special field for you to enter the JSON body according to the definition of payload in the developer’s API guide.
+You can see in the below figure, I performed the deployment of a virtual machine using Postman tool.
+This tool provided the special field for me to enter the JSON body according to the definition of payload in the developer’s API guide.
 Please note that I used the raw form of the body with JSON structure as shown below.
 Combining the information that I gathered above, I entered the values required by JSON structure part of the request body.
 The key of `keyPairName` is the name for the certificate key-pair created in my CSP account.
 I chose `RonD-deploy-CSP-1` for the name of the deployed virtual machine.
 Additionally, I used instanceType of `t2.micro` as the instance that is appropriate for this demo.

 ![](/img/post-creation-of-a-virtual-machine-inside-the-csp-account.png "Deploy a machine instance based on the payload POST")